 February mid-term break

-5 days — mid-February
+2 days (primary) or 5 days (post-primary) — mid-February

 Same nationwide